 The next day we headed for Dali’s permanent home on the shore in Port Lligat, a house filled with gewgaws, cartoon figures, knickknacks, a stuffed bear next to the stairs and chains of tiny, dried, white everlasting flowers.
 The sort of things a teenager collects.

-The house, with several six-foot white eggs mounted on the roof, one of them half-cracked, were a link to his twin brother, who died at birth.
+The house, with several six-foot white eggs mounted on the roof, one of them half-cracked, were a link to his older brother, who died at nine months old.
 According to Rosia our guide, the cracked egg, big enough for a man to climb inside, symbolized Dali’s other half, without which — it’s said, he always felt incomplete.

 I’d already been to the museum in Figueres; now I wished I’d saved it for last.
 Making another reservation I went again, walking and looking.
 This time the place was packed, the rooms crowded with guided tours.
 Don’t come on Saturday if you can avoid it.
 But if those drooping clocks leave you wondering, come.
 This is where the pilgrimage ends and disconnected symbols click together, making sense.
 I hope.
 At the very least, I left with a new respect for Spain’s greatest 20th century painter.